 You want to make sure that you use your relevant keywords throughout the title and content of the websites, as well as labeling any images you upload with your relevant keywords as well.
 Any videos that you use on these properties, be sure to use your relevant keywords as the titles of the videos too.
 Any type of content/media used should be labeled with your relevant keywords for the best results in my experiences.
 You want to avoid “keyword stuffing” where people just include every relevant keyword on page and the content makes no sense.
 However, including your name, business name, and other related keywords naturally in well-written, unique content is a great way to achieve desirable results.

-So this helps to prevent any competitors from creating basic “hate” or “rant” websites and blogs that rank well in the search engines for keywords that are important to you.
-Buying these types of “negative” domain names is an extra “advanced” step that is not necessary for many businesses.
+So this helps to prevent any competitors from creating basic “hate” or “rant” websites and blogs that rank high in the search engines for any keywords that are important to you.
+Buying these types of “neutral” domain names is an extra “advanced” step that is not necessary for most businesses.
 It can however help in certain scenarios, so it is worth mentioning in this basic ORM guide.
-Going along with the same thought process, a business may find it useful to buy “neutral” domains to prevent unwanted parties from harming their brand in the future as well, such as www.CompanyNameReviews.com etc.

-Creating a Google Plus page and utilizing Google Authorship can help Google connect your online content with your real-life identity and brand.
+Creating a Google+ profile page can help Google connect your online content with your real-life identity and brand.

 Business directories want you to submit important information about your business, such as your BUSINESS NAME, ADDRESS, and PHONE NUMBER.
 This important business information is commonly referred to and abbreviated as “NAP” information in the marketing world.
 This type of business information is commonly called a “CITATION” when it appears online in business directories and other websites.
 The most important part of utilizing business directories is to keep your business information (NAP) the same on all of them.
 For example, let’s say your business address is “4321 University Street” and you use that address when creating your listing in a business directory.
 Don’t submit your information as “4321 University St.” or “4321 University St” when you create listings in other directories, try to use the EXACT same NAP format of “4321 University Street” in ALL of the directories.
 The same advice applies to your business phone number too.
 Try to keep your business information as uniform as possible for the best long-term results.